 All courses are free to access and offer a range of learning materials to engage with.
 Participants are asked to complete a short evaluation about the courses after which a certificate of participation can be provided.
 We recommend completing the courses with colleagues in order to share and reflect on the content.

 Project objective and overview

-How might different understandings of child-centred practice promote learning amongst diverse groups within early childhood education and care provision?
+How might different understandings of child-centered practice promote learning amongst diverse groups within early childhood education and care provision?
 The project is broken down into seven Intellectual Outputs (IOs)

-1. Review to identify understandings of child-centred practice evident in international literature and existing pre- and in-service training requirements – (October - December 2017)
+1. Review to identify understandings of child-centered practice evident in international literature and existing pre- and in-service training requirements – (October - December 2017)

 2. Scoping exercise amongst partners to identify and collect examples of how child-centred practice is enacted in different contexts to support learners – (January - March 2018)

 3. Quantitative training needs amongst all partner countries via an online survey informed by the analysis in IO1 and administered to ECEC providers in six countries in their native language (April - June 2018)